Five Key Ways to Make Your Goals More Effective

-Make a list of your goals and put them in order of most important to least important.
-Some examples of financial goals include saving for:
+Make a list of what you want to achieve financially and rank your aspirations in order of importance.
+Some examples include saving for:

 - A house